OperationRecon/UoT-EE432-project/README.md

    - Helpers (`src/utils/helpers.py`): Contains utility functions like password hashing and role verification.
    - Validation (`src/utils/validation.py`): Implements input validation functions to ensure data integrity.

+### Database

+The `database.py` file initializes the system's database by:
+1. Creating necessary tables if they don't exist
+2. Creating a database file in the `data` directory if it's missing

+This design allows for easy database import/export by simply copying the file in the data folder.

 ## Key Functionalities

 1. User Authentication and Authorization